-Activity U5-1.1 Let's explore expressions
+Let's explore messaging expressions

-Activity size Small

-Delivery

-recommendations

-Resources needed - Worksheet U5-1.1

-- Optional: Programming devices to look at 'operators' in
+Resources needed: Worksheet page 137, Optional: Programming devices to look at 'operators' in

 EdScratch

-This offline-activity introduces the concept of expressions in coding and demonstrates how computations can be used inside of expressions.
+This off-line activity introduces the concept of expressions in coding and demonstrates how computations can be used inside of expressions.
 The fact that all computer languages use numbers and mathematics is also discussed.
-Developing an understanding of how expressions and maths work offline builds students' capacity to engage in more complex computational thinking, enabling them to use these elements with confidence in EdScratch programs in later activities.
+Developing an understanding of how expressions and maths work off-line builds students' capacity to engage in more complex computational thinking, enabling them to use these elements with confidence in EdScratch programs in later activities.